Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/6.1.raw_masked.png">

-Amazing work!
-Exactly as we have been tasked to do, we have successfully dynamically masked our PII from our `tasty_test_role`.
+**Amazing work!** Exactly as we have been tasked to do, we have successfully dynamically masked our PII from our `tasty_test_role`.

 ### Step 2 - Testing our Masking Policy Downstream
-Since we reference this `raw_customer.customer_loyalty` table in downstream views let's see if this masking policy impacts us there as well by kicking off our next query which calculates our Customer Loyalty members `lifetime_sales_usd` totals and sorts them in descending order by this amount.
+Since we reference this `raw_customer.customer_loyalty` Table in downstream Views let's see if this Masking Policy impacts us there as well.

+Please kick off the next query which calculates our Customer Loyalty members `lifetime_sales_usd` totals and sorts them in descending order by this amount.

 ```
 SELECT TOP 10